henriksommerfeld/blog-hugo/content/article/2020-06-12-hugo-pipeline-intro/index.md

 ## Who is this for?

-This is the first part in a series of posts where I'll describe how I created my personal blog with a fair amout of work to achieve simplicity.
-The intendend audience is:
+This is the first part in a series of posts where I'll describe how I created my personal blog with a fair amount of work to achieve simplicity.
+The intended audience is:
 * Myself (as documentation)
 * Someone with their own [Hugo](https://gohugo.io/) blog, looking to improve automation
 * Someone interesting in learning _one_ way of working with a Hugo blog